perfectscale-io/observability/README.md

-##Welcome to the Observability Repository!
+## Welcome to the [Perfectscale](https://perfectscale.io) Observability Repository!
 This repository contains a collection of dashboards designed to provide comprehensive observability into your kubernetes workloads.